paul-schaaf/talon-filetree/README.md

 ## Settings

+### Extension Settings

-- letters are displayed as emojis to differentiate them from file names.
+-   Hints are displayed as emojis to differentiate them from file names.
 This can be changed in the settings.

+### Other Settings

+Apart from the settings declared by this extension there are other settings that affect the behavior of this extension:

+-   `files.exclude`: This setting defines glob patterns for excluding files and folders.
+-   `explorer.excludeGitIgnore`: This setting is used to determine if git ignored files should be shown.
+This setting can also be toggled using the command `tree git`.

 ## Talon Setup